merkle-open/generator-nitro/generators/app/templates/project/docs/nitro-config.md

 Default: false

 Indicator to use minified assests.
-This property is passed as `_minified` to handlebars views.
+This property is passed as `_nitro.minified` to handlebars views.

 #### `nitro.mode.offline`